python-attrs/attrs/docs/api.rst

    Instances of this class are frequently used for introspection purposes like:

    - Class attributes on ``attrs``-decorated classes *after* ``@attr.s`` has been applied.
-   - :func:`fields` returns a list of them.
+   - :func:`fields` returns a tuple of them.
    - Validators get them passed as the first argument.

    .. warning::